spinnaker/spinnaker.github.io/guides/user/managed-delivery/delivery-configs/index.md

 ```

 This constraint definition says that an artifact must have been deployed successfully into the `testing` environment before it can be deployed into the `staging` environment.

+A growing set of constraints are available, see [Environment Constraints](/guides/user/managed-delivery/environment-constraints)
+for more information.

 ## Creating a delivery config